stats

 size number

-The number of elements in the array to be generated.
+The number of elements to generate.

 range number <optional>